 Gross profit analysis is designed to pick apart the reasons why the gross profit margin changes from period to period, so that management can take steps to bring the gross margin in line with expectations.
+A decline in gross profits can be an indicator of serious problems, so the figure is closely watched.
 Gross profit is calculated as:

 A change in gross profit can be caused by any of the following events:

 - The unit volume of items sold have changed

 - The mix of products sold has changed (which alters the gross profit if different products have different gross margins)

 - The purchase price of direct materials have changed

 - The amount of direct materials required has changed, which in turn can be due to: